Here is my PGP public key.

 some games I've played recently:

-game.
-I've been playing versions of it off and on since 1985.
-Hearse is a protocol which
+my favorite computer game.
+I've played versions of it off and on

-written a Unix Hearse client, and a number of Nethack patches.
+and a number of Nethack patches.

 I spent a good number of years playing Quake, running some Quake servers, and working on a